A Copy of our 2012-13 Annual Report can be found on DaCdb.

 House Committee – Chair: Bob McLaughlin

-· Prepare meeting room for each weekly meeting
+- Prepare meeting room for each weekly meeting, on and off site.

-· Collect monies for meals, guests, fines, etc and segregate for Exec.
-Admin.
+- Collect monies for meals, guests, fines, etc and segregate for Exec.
+Secretary.

 Membership Development Committee – Chair: Irwin Cohen

-· Increase the diversity of our club’s by recruiting at least 10 members who belong to the following demographic group that is underrepresented in our club.
+- Increase diversity by recruiting at least three (3) members who belong to an underrepresented group.

-· Retain a minimum of 85% of members listed on the roster as of July 1, 2012
+- Work with various committees in retaining at least 85% of members listed on our roster as of July 1, 2013.

 Orientation Committee – Chair: Bob Hammerschmidt